System Name |

 The Web as Dialogue: the role of natural language generation in hypertext.

 In Proceedings of the AAAI'97 Spring Symposium: Natural Language Processing for the World Wide Web.
-American Association for Artificial Intelligence, 1997.link
+American Association for Artificial Intelligence, 1997.

 Integrating natural language generation and hypertext to produce dynamic documents.